 She enjoys running and spending time with her family.

 Trevor A. Martin is a practicing veterinarian at Abilene Animal Hospital P.A.
 He specializes in swine population medicine.
 Dr. Martin grew up in Nebraska before moving to Long Island, KS before his junior year of high school.
 He attended Colby Community College and then Kansas State University for his Bachelor of Science degree.
 He followed with a DVM from Kansas State University in 2009.
 After graduation he practiced in northwest Iowa in a mixed animal practice working predominantly in swine before joining Abilene Animal Hospital in 2018.
 Dr. Martin is licensed in the states of Kansas, Nebraska, and Iowa.
 He is a member of the American Veterinary Medical Association and the American Association of Swine Veterinarians.

-Dr. Martin loves small town life in Abilene with his wife Rachel, their son Cash, and their Yorkshire Terrier, Max.
+Dr. Martin loves small town life in Abilene with his wife Rachel, their son Cash, their daughter Molly, and their Yorkshire Terrier, Max.
 They are happy to be back in Kansas and closer to family.
 In his time away from work Dr. Martin enjoys sports, hunting, fishing, and, of course, Nebraska football!